Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Digital simulation and Optimization

 Here, the superscript $(c)$ denotes that the optimal but unknown prefactor $\kappa^{(c)}$ is derived from the circuit, approaching $\kappa^{(l)}$ $(l \rightarrow \infty)$.
 The subscript indicates the location of the hopping term.
-It is worth noting that the forms of these drivings are based on the first-order NC as shown in Eq. \eqref{eq:first_order_nested_commutator}.
+It is worth noting that the form of this driving is based on the first-order NC as shown in Eq. \eqref{eq:first_order_nested_commutator}.
 To digitally implement the time evolution, both Hamiltonians must be decomposed into the Pauli basis.
-The decomposition can be performed using methods presented in previous works, such as ~\cite{romero2023paulicomposer,HuangPRR2023,Liu2022digital}.
-In~\applabel{sec:pauli_decomposition}, general decompositions of Hamiltonians are attached, considering all possible NNN interactions between sublattice A.
+The decomposition can be performed using methods presented in previous works, such as Refs.~\cite{romero2023paulicomposer,HuangPRR2023,Liu2022digital}.
+In~\applabel{sec:pauli_decomposition}, general decompositions of Hamiltonians are included, considering all possible NNN interactions between sublattice A sites.

 In the circuit, the state is evolved as $\ket{\Psi(t)}=U(t, 0)\ket{\Psi(0)}$ with $t\in [0, T]$.
 The initial state is $\ket{\Psi(0)} = \ket{\Phi_0(0)}$ (the probability is $1$ at the first site and $0$ otherwise), which can be encoded in the computational basis as $\ket{\Psi(0)}=\ket{0\dots0}=\ket{0}$.
-We employ product formulas for exponentials of commutators \cite{chen2022efficient}, digitally exploring them for 1D fermion chains with nearest- and next-nearest-neighbour hopping terms.
-In our work, the circuit can be constructed with Pauli gates to digitize the time evolution of Hamiltonian $H_0^{(c)} + H_{\text{cd}}^{(c)}$ with the unitary operator,
+We employ product formulas for exponentials of commutators \cite{chen2022efficient}, digitally exploring them for 1D fermion chains with nearest- and next-nearest-neighbor hopping terms.
+In our work, the circuit can be constructed with Pauli gates to digitize the time evolution of Hamiltonian $H_0^{(c)} + H_{\text{cd}}^{(c)}$ with the unitary operator

 This is achieved by computing the Trotter-Suzuki decomposition~\cite{trotter1959product,suzuki2005finding} up to the first order, with $r\coloneqq T/\Delta t$ steps, where $\Delta t$ is the interval of each Trotter step.
-We discretize $\kappa^{(c)}_{2j+1,2j-1}$ as a set of $r+1$ parameters
+We discretize $\kappa^{(c)}_{2j+1,2j-1}$ as a set of $r+1$ parameters,

-with boundary conditions $\kappa^{(c)}_{2j+1,2j-1}(0)=\kappa^{(c)}_{2j+1,2j-1}(T)=0$ so that $r-1$ parameters will be optimized.
-The digital form of the Hamiltonian $H_0^{(c)}+H_{\text{cd}}^{(c)}$, i.e. Eq.~\eqref{eq:trotter_circuit}, is implemented in the quantum circuit as depicted in~\figlabel{fig:qc}.
+with boundary conditions $\kappa^{(c)}_{2j+1,2j-1}(0)=\kappa^{(c)}_{2j+1,2j-1}(T)=0$, so that $r-1$ parameters will be optimized.
+The digital form of the Hamiltonian $H_0^{(c)}+H_{\text{cd}}^{(c)}$, i.e., Eq.~\eqref{eq:trotter_circuit}, is implemented in the quantum circuit as depicted in~\figlabel{fig:qc}.
 Our goal is to generate the target state $\ket{\Psi(T)}$ as close as possible to $\ket{\Phi_0(T)}=\ket{2N-2}$ (the probability is $1$ at site $2N-1$ and $0$ otherwise), up to the set of optimal parameters $\vec\kappa^{(c)}$.